First Time User? Enroll now.

 Sometimes spondylolisthesis causes no symptoms at all.

 Treatment for spondylolisthesis begins with stopping any physical activity that may have led to vertebrae damage.
-To help relieve pain, ask your doctor if you can take nonsteroidal anti-inflammatory drugs, including ibuprofen (such as Advil) or naproxen (such as Aleve).
-Acetaminophen (such as Tylenol) can also help with pain.
-Be safe with medicines.
-Read and follow all instructions on the label.Do not give aspirin to anyone younger than 20 because of the risk of Reye syndrome, a serious illness.
+For pain, your doctor may suggest taking NSAIDs.
+These include ibuprofen (such as Advil) or naproxen (such as Aleve).
+Or use acetaminophen (such as Tylenol) for pain.

 Doctors often suggest physical therapy to build up stomach and back muscles (core strengthening).
-In overweight people, weight loss may also help.
+Losing weight, if you need to, may also help.

 Current as of: